 - A rigorous academic program in conjunction with extensive professionalization activities and close mentoring prepare students for their careers.

-- Study abroad programs with Münster, Freiburg, and Berlin, along with other forms of trans-Atlantic cooperation foster scholarly relationships and academic expertise in an international context.
+- Study abroad program with Münster, along with other forms of trans-Atlantic cooperation foster scholarly relationships and academic expertise in an international context.

 - The Walter Chapin Simpson Center for the Humanities at the University of Washington provides students with cutting-edge interdisciplinary research and learning opportunities.